F1 start time: When is the Abu Dhabi Grand Prix?

 The Abu Dhabi Grand Prix weekend runs from practice on Friday, 10 December to the race on Sunday, 12 December.

-The first practice on Friday begins at 9.30am, the second practice is at 1pm, while the final practice is at 10am on Saturday.
-Qualifying then follows at 1pm.
+The first practice on Friday begins at 9.30am (4.30am EST), the second practice is at 1pm (8amEST), while the final practice is at 10am (5am EST) on Saturday.
+Qualifying then follows at 1pm (8am EST).

-The Abu Dhabi Grand Prix itself begins at 1pm on Sunday.
+The Abu Dhabi Grand Prix itself begins at 1pm (8amEST) on Sunday.

 What TV channel can I watch the race on and is there a live stream?